Beurish History, Family Crest & Coats of Arms

 Early History of the Beurish family

-Another 172 words (12 lines of text) covering the years 1923, 1637, 1708, 1704 and 1708 are included under the topic Early Beurish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beurish research.
+Another 105 words (8 lines of text) covering the years 1923, 1637, 1708, 1704, 1708, 1636 and 1637 are included under the topic Early Beurish History in all our PDF Extended History products and printed products wherever possible.

 Beurish Spelling Variations